 This might be too personal but what are you most afraid of?

 I can’t afford to be afraid.
 It would slow me down if I thought about how every night, I face death at the hands of those shadow demons.
 I still remember every detail of the night my father was killed, and I still see it in my nightmares.
-But I can’t think about that when I fight.Stronger Than A Bronze Dragon is full of action, spirits, mechanical dragons and adventure.
-Its made its way to my best fantasy books of 2019 list.
+But I can’t think about that when I fight.Stronger Than A Bronze Dragon is full of action, mechanical dragons, spirits and adventure.
 Meet Anlei, the badass main character in Stronger Than A Bronze Dragon.
-She talks about… Click To Tweet
+She talks about her childhood, her favourite things, and more in this… Click To Tweet

 Can you tell us your favourite childhood memory?